Simon Fowler (photographer): Early life and career

 By 1986, having gone their separate ways Fowler and Cox were part of the dream team on the design side of the PWL empire, Pete Waterman's production company, photographing Kylie Minogue, Jason Donovan and Rick Astley.

-At the time Fowler had moved in alongside Design Consultancy Stylorouge in Paddington for several years, his other clients included Boy George, Gary Glitter, Spandau Ballet, Iron Maiden, Toyah, Howard Jones, Paul Young, and Wet Wet Wet, many images finding their way onto the pages of Smash Hits, but in the case of Wet Wet Wet, for the first time the band allowed a photographer exclusive and uninhibited access on tour.
-The result is a book that combines the most spectacular and most intimate shots, in a blend of vibrant colour and powerful black and whites.
+At the time Fowler had moved in alongside Design Consultancy Stylorouge in Paddington for several years, his other clients included Boy George, Spandau Ballet, Iron Maiden, Toyah, Howard Jones, Paul Young, and Wet Wet Wet.

 In 1993 he began a long working relationship with actress and singer Sarah Brightman, seeing him moving into directing with a TV commercial and promo for her 2008 album Symphony.

 He went on to photograph a number of other classical artists including Lesley Garrett, Katherine Jenkins and Elina Garanca.
 His clientele continues to be diverse including jazz singer/pianist Jamie Cullum, Irish musician Enya, Coleen Rooney and Thom Yorke.

 Personal life

 Fowler lives in Surrey with his wife Karen and three children.
 His eldest son, Beau Fowler, is a film director/actor/writer, daughter Francesca Fowler is an actress/writer and youngest son Max Fowler is an actor.